‘Days Of Our Lives’ Spoilers: Abigail Returns To Salem With Shocking News

 — Days of our Lives (@nbcdays) May 18, 2018

 Now that Abigail has received treatment for her personality disorder and remembers her encounter with Stefan, she’ll find out that she is carrying another DiMera baby, but who is the father?
-Eventually, Abby will tell her friend, Gabi Hernandez (Camilla Banus) that she is pregnant and that she doesn’t know who the father of the unborn baby is.
+Eventually, Abby will tell her friend, Gabi Hernandez (Camilla Banus), that she is pregnant and that she doesn’t know who the father is.

 The pregnancy is sure to start up yet another war between Chad and Stefan, and will leave Abigail feeling upset and confused about what to do.
-It seems that a paternity test will likely be taken, but as many Days of our Lives fans know, those things tend to get tampered with a lot in Salem.
+It seems that a paternity test will likely be taken, but as many Days of Our Lives fans know, those things often get tampered with in Salem.

 In the latest #DAYS, Chad tries to help Abigail remember the night of Andre's murder.https://t.co/70zOJaxlvq pic.twitter.com/1QzloR9sQP